 Signs & Symptoms for Mental Breakdown

 Recognizing the signs of a mental breakdown is essential.
-When stress and anxiety build up, your mind and body may show clear signals.
-These signs are often emotional, cognitive, physical, or behavioral.
-Understanding them early can help you respond effectively before the situation worsens and take steps to protect your mental well-being.
+When stress and anxiety build up, your mind and body send clear signals.
+These signs often appear in four areas: emotional, cognitive, physical, and behavioral.
+By understanding them early, you can respond before the situation worsens and protect your mental well-being.

 Emotional Signs

-Emotions are often the first indicator.
+Emotions are often the first warning signs.
 You may feel constant anxiety, hopelessness, or intense irritability.
 Small challenges can seem overwhelming.
-Many people notice sudden mood swings or feel emotionally drained most of the time.
-Emotional awareness helps you recognize when stress is becoming overwhelming.
+Sudden mood swings or feeling emotionally drained are also common.
+Paying attention to these emotional changes can help you catch stress early.

 Cognitive Signs